lambdaclass/concrete/ROADMAP.md

    metadata.
-2. Add `concrete audit`: one human-readable plus machine-readable bundle covering authority, trust, allocation, proof status, obligations, assumptions, policy, snapshots, backend/target assumptions, and replay.
+2. Add `concrete audit`: one human-readable plus machine-readable bundle covering authority, trust, allocation, proof status, obligations, assumptions, policy, snapshots, backend/target assumptions, replay, and the proof-story matrix specialized to the audited program.
 3. Add `concrete explain <function>`: capabilities, proof status, assumptions, obligations, trusted callees, evidence level, and why each status is what it is.